Healthy Homes Assessment Rongotai

 Home Assessments Rongotai for Rental Properties

-The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of the tenant solutions ruling can have a significant impact for property owners and landlords.
-For specialist assistance, get in touch today to schedule your rental properties house assessment.
+The consequences of not having an Healthy Home with regard to The Residential Tenancies Act and consequently falling on the wrong side of the tenancy solutions ruling can be extremely costly for property owners and landlords.
+For specialist advice get in touch now and schedule your rental properties home evaluation.

 home assessments for rental properties